pappasam/serdelicacy/README.md

 ### Example: Libraries and Books

-Assume that, from an external API, you receive a `JSON` list of libraries containing the library name and a list of books that each library currently has.
+Assume that you receive a `JSON` list of libraries containing each library's name and a list of each library's books.

 ```json
 [